Virginia 1st Voting Hub

 Especially during the coronavirus pandemic, you may prefer to vote by mail instead of going to the polling place in-person.
 Aside from having to pass up on the “I Voted” sticker, this method is safe and easy.

-The deadline to apply for an absentee ballot via mail, fax, or online submission is 5pm on Friday, October 23rd.
+The deadline to apply for an absentee ballot via mail, fax, or online submission has passed – it was 5pm on Friday, October 23rd.
 That deadline is for receipt of the application, so if you apply by mail, make sure to send your completed form in with plenty of time to get to your local voter registration office by then.
 The deadline if applying in-person for an absentee ballot is Saturday, October 31st.

 You can find information on how to apply for absentee voting on this website, which includes the online form as a printable application in multiple languages.